ArturMoczulski/delconis-atavism-server-docker/README.md

 - Build the containers with docker compose `docker compose build`
 - Run the containers with docker compose `docker compose up -d`

+### Goals
+- Easy `docker compose up -d` Setup for Demo server
+- Build Containers for each service (MySql, Auth, World, Etc)
+- Integration (Wordpress or other) for Website Example on Account Creation
+- Build Client in Unity Build Container, provide all configuration and export resources to prefab server?